taikedz/dedupe/README.md

 Merge two directories's files.
 Recurse into subfolders with `-R`

-Merging moves files from the source dir to the target dir, if there are no duplicates by hash
+Merging moves files from the source dir to the target dir, if there are no duplicates by hash.
+Any files ignored for any reason are left in-place.

 ```sh
 # Merge path1 to path2